Citadel

 Let the Charles de Gaulle bridge and Meuse walk connect the route instead of functioning as photo stops.

-Keep rail arrival visible so the page does not oversell extensions that sit beyond the core walking axis.
+Keep rail arrival and the return journey visible before adding places beyond the core walking axis.

 Route choice